Enaleia/mobile/docs/refinements.md

 - ⏳ Update batch fetch queries to retrieve only necessary fields
   - ⏳ Determine necessary fields for the following collections: Collectors, Actions, User
-- ⏳ Update collectors fetch to retrieve all entries, not just the first 100
+- ✅ [QUAN] Update collectors fetch to retrieve all entries, not just the first 100

 ## Attestation Form Improvements